-- 1 Cutter - ▶ The cutter cuts the thread.
+- (1) Cutter - ▶ The cutter cuts the thread.

-Reattach the bobbin cover.
+- Be sure to hold down the bobbin with your finger and unroll the bobbin thread correctly, otherwise the thread may break or the thread tension will be incorrect. - Reattach the bobbin cover.
 Insert the tab in the lower-left corner of the bobbin cover, and then lightly press down on the right side.